How to Manage Supply Pressure Effect (SPE) in Pressure-Reducing Regulators Used to Maintain Gas Pressure Control in Industrial Gas Systems

 In terms of controlling supply pressure effect, a two-stage regulator setup typically will achieve a better outcome than a single pressure-reducing regulator with a balanced poppet.
 In an application using one gas cylinder to source multiple operations under the same outlet pressure, either option may be sufficient.

 On the other hand, applications that require a gas cylinder to supply multiple operations with different pressures will need to use two single-stage regulators to make a two-stage regulator system.
-If this is the case, set-up the first-stage regulator near the gas cylinder and the second-stage regulator on each of the process lines.
-Commonly, in an effort to minimize SPE, systems are built with a two-stage regulator at the gas supply source and a single-stage regulator at the point of use.
-This excessive setup amounts to three-stage regulation—which is unnecessary for the large majority of applications.
+If this is the case, set-up the first-stage regulator near the gas cylinder and the second-stage regulator on each of the process lines or at the point of use.
+To minimize SPE, systems are often built with a two-stage regulator at the gas supply source and a single-stage regulator at the point of use.
+This excessive setup amounts to three-stage regulation—which is unnecessary for most applications.
 Two single-stage regulators in series will yield minimal SPE at a lower cost.

 With the regulator controlling outlet pressure from a gas cylinder, supply pressure effect is a phenomenon that will always be present.
 Whenever there is a change in inlet pressure, there will be a corresponding change in outlet pressure.
-You can minimize supply pressure effect for many applications by using a single-stage regulator with a balanced poppet design or by using a two-stage regulator.
-But if your gas source is servicing multiple operations with different pressure requirements, you may need multiple single-stage regulators—one near the gas source and another on each process line.
+You can minimize supply pressure effect for many applications by using a single-stage regulator with a balanced poppet design, by using a two-stage regulator, or by using fully configurable gas panels like the ones available through the Swagelok® gas distribution program.
+If your gas source is servicing multiple operations with different pressure requirements, you may need multiple single-stage regulators—one near the gas source and another on each process line—or you can use preassembled gas distribution subsystems designed to perform effectively in these cases.